 Lyme disease was first identified in 1977.
 Many cases, at the time, were reported in children from the town of Lyme, Connecticut, United States.
 Ever since, thousands of cases have been reported across the United States, Canada and Europe.

-In Canada, ticks that can transmit Lyme disease are found in parts of southern Manitoba, Ontario, Québec and British Columbia and parts of New Brunswick and Nova Scotland.
+In Canada, ticks that can transmit Lyme disease are found in parts of southern Manitoba, Ontario, Québec and British Columbia and parts of New Brunswick and Nova Scotia.
 In Québec, these ticks are concentrated in the Montérégie area.

 Since 2011, there has been an increase in the number of people with Lyme disease in Québec, as well as the number of people that have contracted the illness in the province.
 The fact that Québec winters are less cold than they used to be partly explains this increase.
 The warmer climate enables the ticks to survive and grow more easily.

 Ticks that transmit Lyme disease are known as "deer ticks" and "blacklegged ticks".
 They live primarily in the forests, woods and tall grass.